djalbat/reaction-with-style/README.md

 `;
 ```

-In this case the `withStyle()` function will simply return the function that you pass to it.
-The only discernible change it makes is to assign a `className` property, which is the name of the CSS class generated for the component.
-You must retrieve this property and pass it as an attribute to the outermost JSX element that the function returns.
+Note that the `className` property is retrieved from the `props` object and must be used as the value of the attribute of the same name on the outermost JSX element that the function returns.

 ## Creating class components with style